On Positive Geometry and Scattering Forms for Matter Particles: Invitation: bi-color scalars and open associahedra

 where $c$ is a positive constant.
 The pullback of the planar form $d\log \frac{s}{t}|_{s+t=c}=d s (\frac 1 s+\frac 1 t)$ is the canonical form of the interval, which gives the amplitude.
 However, for the $k=2$ case with {\it e.g.} \{1,2\} and \{3,4\} as two pairs of bi-fundamental scalars, the $t$-pole is forbidden by conservation of flavors and there is only one Feynman diagram left,

 Here we see the simplest example of open associahedron, a half line from $s=0$ to infinity, which corresponds to setting the other boundary $t=0$ to infinity.
 The pullback of $d\log s/t$ to the space gives the canonical form $d\log s=d s/s$ (and the correct amplitude).
-In this case, the forbidden pole $t$ is set to a positive constant, and we have only $\mathfrak{N}=1$ pole $s$ so there is no need to further specify a subspace.
-This amplitude and open associahedron are identical to those for the bi-adjoint off-diagonal case $m[1234|1243]$~\cite{Arkani-Hamed:2017mur}. \\ To give further examples of our results, we need to introduce some notation.
+In this case, the forbidden pole $t$ is set to a positive constant $b$, and we have only $\mathfrak{N}=1$ pole $s$ so there is no need to further specify a subspace.
+This amplitude and open associahedron are identical to those for the bi-adjoint off-diagonal case $m[1234|1243]$~\cite{Arkani-Hamed:2017mur}.

+To give further examples of our results, we need to introduce some notations.
 Throughout the paper, we use the following definition of Mandelstam variables:

 The subscript can also be sets:

 The planar Mandelstam variable $X_{i,j}$ is defined as

 such that on the support of momentum conservation $X_{i,j}=X_{j,i}$.